-When learning this part of U.S. History, help kids immerse themselves in chapter books about western expansion and life in early America.
+When learning this part of U.S. History, help kids immerse themselves in chapter books and middle grade books about western expansion and life in early America.
 Historical fiction chapter books like will give children more understanding about life traveling west or life as a settler in the west.

 Unfortunately, there aren’t many chapter books on the westward expansion (that I know of) from the Native American perspective.
 If you know of any titles, please let me know in the comments!

-The Best Historical Fiction Chapter Books About Westward Expansion
+The Best Historical Fiction Chapter and Middle Grade Books About Westward Expansion

 Ranger in Time #1: Rescue on the Oregon Trail by Kate Messner, illustrated by Kelley McMorris (ages 7 – 10)